aimhubio/aimstack.io/posts/aim-4-0-to-a-new-repo-aimos-here-is-why.md

 categories:
   - New Releases
 date: 2023-10-13T20:01:12.714Z
-title: Aim 4.0 to a new repo AimOS.
+title: Aim 4.0 moved to a new repo AimOS.
 Here is why?
 image: /images/dynamic/aimos-banner-1-.png
 description: We have moved the Aim 4.0 to a new repo AimOS and reinstated Aim to its previous version.